Leog004/chief-stone-construction/src/data/projects/project-01.md

           alt: "image"
 ---

 This high-end bathroom renovation was a complete transformation from the ground up.
-We fully gutted the original space and reimagined it with timeless materials, thoughtful lighting, and a spa-like layout—blending modern comfort with classic elegance.Additional renovations throughout the home included updates to flooring, lighting, and layout reconfiguration—resulting in a cohesive transformation that elevated the entire living space.
+We fully gutted the original space and reimagined it with timeless materials, heated flooring, and a spa-like layout—blending modern comfort with classic elegance.